spagnuolocarmine/programmazione-distribuita/cs-superpowers.md

 # The Ten Computer Science Superpowers
 This page is currently being developed and will be updated during the course.

+**⚠️ Disclaimer**

+This page is not intended to be exhaustive and complete but should be considered a starting point for learning daily practical (side) tools for a computer programmer.
 ## \#1️⃣ The Shell

 ### What is the shell?